litebird/litebird_sim/docs/source/scanning.rst

 Interpretation of pointings
 ---------------------------

-With «pointing», we refer to two different concept:
+With «pointing», we refer to two different concepts:

 1. The direction where the detector is looking at;

-2. The orientation of the detector while it's looking at the sky.
+2. The orientation of the detector while looking at the sky.

-The direction can be encoded either as a one-length vector ``(x, y, z)`` or as a couple of angles; the LiteBIRD simulation framework adopts the second option to save memory, and it encodes directions using the colatitude (i.e., 90° minus the latitude) and the longitude, commonly indicated with the letters θ (colatitude) and φ (longitude).
+Theoretically, one can encode the direction as a one-length vector ``(x, y, z)`` or as a couple of angles.
+LBS adopts the second option to save memory, and it encodes directions using the colatitude (i.e., 90° minus the latitude) and the longitude, commonly indicated with the letters θ (colatitude) and φ (longitude).

-The orientation of the detector (second point above) can be expressed either as a vector that is tangent to the sky sphere, or as an angle calculated with respect to the meridian/parallel going through the point the detector is looking at.
+The orientation of the detector (second point above) can be expressed either as a vector tangent to the sky sphere or as an angle calculated with respect to the meridian/parallel going through the point the detector is looking at.
 Again, to reduce memory usage, our framework only encodes the angle.

 The method :meth:`.Observation.get_pointings` returns two matrices: a “pointing matrix”, laid in memory as a :math:`(N, 3)` matrix, where